ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r.md

 - Jupyter Notebooks

 ---
 Have you ever tried installing drivers for your Nvidia GPU?
 The first time I tried it I spent the better half of an afternoon trying to get that done.
-Though once I realized that I had to also recompile a lot of the software I wanted to actually use those GPUs, I was ready to give up.
+And then once I realized I'd also have to recompile various packages to use GPUs, I was ready to give up.

 Things have gotten much better now.